carnarval/syckodocs/docs/story.md

 The Old Capital Patrol; and The Syndicate.
 All those fight for Sycko City Unification dreaming of one day to destroy the wall.

-### Factions and Alliances
+### Alliances
 1. **The Orphans**
-    They are the innocent ones.
-The Capital has one birth control and because of that they must throw their child inside Sycko City.
-And the orphans are the one that took care of the children of this city.
+   During the wall building the Capital started a severe birth control and in consequence babies started to be sent from the capital to Sycko City.
+When the firsts babies arrived people didn't know what to do, but one guy from a gang called Dark Strife took the babies to take care of them.
+People sensitized by this guy action started to help him and then they created the Orphans alliance.
 2. **The Syndicate**
-    They are

 ## Game World